Course Types and Definitions

 Visiting Student Application Service (VSAS) Electives:

-Students interested in pre-approved “away” electives should refer to the VSAS website for full details.
-There is a separate application process for VSAS electives.
+Students interested in pre-approved “away” electives should refer to the VSLO website for full details about available elective learning opportunities.
+There is a separate application process to schedule VSLO elective rotations.
 Contact the College of Medicine – Phoenix Registrar for additional information.
-Please note that the sub-internship and critical care selectives may not be taken through VSAS.
-Emergency Medicine, Sub-Internship and Critical Care may not be taken as an away rotation.
+Please note that the Core Sub-Internship and Critical Care Selectives may not be taken through VSLO.
+Emergency Medicine Clerkship, Core Sub-Internship Selective and Critical Care Selective may not be taken as away rotations.

-Students interested in taking an elective that is not available through VSAS or listed in the Student Catalog are responsible for obtaining complete course information and must obtain pre-approval for the course prior to the course start date.
-This includes ensuring that a contract is in place between the University of Arizona and the rotation site, which normally requires a minimum of 75 days.
+Students interested in taking an elective that is not available through VSLO or listed in the Course Catalog are responsible for obtaining complete course information and must obtain pre-approval for the course prior to the course start date.
+This includes ensuring that a contract is in place between the University of Arizona and the rotation site, which normally requires a minimum of 90 days (or more).